Site Search

 3. Pathway to Long-Term Licensure

 While on a Defined licence, the physician must work toward the qualifications for a Full or Restricted licence during their licensing term.
-The College policy for Pathway to Long-Term Licensure via a Defined Licence outlines these requirements.
+The College policy for Pathway to Long-Term Licensure via a Defined Licence6 outlines these requirements.

 4. Sponsorship